 Let’s face it—cookies are typically a no-no while on a healthy diet.
 Filled with sugar and unhealthy ingredients, these sweet treats are to be avoided at all costs while trying to lose weight.
 But what if we made a recipe with a few simple ingredient swaps to create Black and White Cookies that are totally diet-approved?
 You’re in luck!

-On your Nutrisystem meal plan, three cookies count as one SmartCarb and clocks in at a mere 58 calories.
+On your Nutrisystem meal plan, three cookies count as one SmartCarb.
 Be sure to log your Whole Grain Black and White Cookies in your NuMi app to stay on track with your weight loss goals!
 Easily log your cookies right here in NuMi >

 Looking for another cookie recipe?
 Check out these easy-to-make Gluten Free Sugar Cookies >